DecisionsDev/decision-intelligence-mcp-server/README.md

 ### For IBM Decision Intelligence

-Create the MCP server by using decisions that are deployed in IBM Decision Intelligence:
+Create the MCP server by using decisions that are deployed in Decision Intelligence:
 ```bash
 npx -y di-mcp-server --di-apikey <YOUR_DI_API_KEY> --url https://mytenant.decision-prod-us-south.decision.saas.ibm.com/ads/runtime/api/v1
 ```